Servings: 4 Total time: 35 mins Difficulty: beginner

 Preparation

-1. Cooking the noodles: Cook the rice noodles according to package directions, drain and set aside.
-I usually boil water, cover the noodles and wait for them to soften.
+1. Cooking the noodles: Cook the rice noodles according to the package instructions, drain them, run them under cold water, and set aside.
+I usually boil water, cover the noodles with hot water, and wait for them to soften (about 10 minutes).
+They shouldn't be completely cooked, or they'll be mushy when I finish the pad Thai.
 Then I run them under cold water to stop the cooking.

 2. Prepare the sauce: in a bowl, mix the tamarind sauce, gluten -free soy sauce, coconut sugar, fish sauce, and spicy sauce.
 Book.